BoothGroup/GPSKet/scripts/ARGPS/README.md

 # Scripts for AutoRegressive GPS (ARGPS)
-This folder contains the code to generate the data presented in our upcoming manuscript [*"Impact of conditional modelling for universal autoregressive quantum states"*](https://arxiv.org/abs/2306.05917) by Massimo Bortone, Yannic Rath and George H. Booth.
+This folder contains the code to generate the data presented in our upcoming manuscript [*"Impact of conditional modelling for a universal autoregressive quantum state"*](https://arxiv.org/abs/2306.05917) by Massimo Bortone, Yannic Rath and George H. Booth.

 ## Organization
 The code is structured as follows: